jwodder/serde-jsonlines/README.md

 `Write` value in a `JsonLinesReader` or `JsonLinesWriter` and then calling the wrapped structure's `read()` or `write()` method, respectively.

+When the `async` feature is enabled, analogous types for working with JSON Lines asynchronously under `tokio` become available.

 Installation
 ============